An7ar35/superbubble_performance/README.md

 ---
-_Unto whom that wish not their time wasted and their sanity tested with the translation of the linguistic bullshit of academia: I present to thee step-by-step working examples with explanations (with pics!) for each of the algorithms covered..._
+_Unto whom that is not versed in the linguistic spaghetti of academia: I present to thee step-by-step working examples with explanations (inc pics!) for each of the algorithms covered..._

 ---